 What: Compliance Date for HIPAA’s Privacy Rule

 Summary: HHS had been working on the Privacy Rule for many years, issuing the first version of the rule in 2000.
 HHS then gathered public comment on that early version and modified the rule accordingly in 2002.
-The Privacy Rule included concepts such as minimum use and disclosure of ePHI, posting privacy notices, ensuring privacy during payment processing and other administrative handling, and described options for de-identifying ePHI information so medical information could be shared without disclosing patient information.
+The Privacy Rule included concepts such as minimum use and disclosure of electronic protected health information (ePHI), posting privacy notices, ensuring privacy during payment processing and other administrative handling, and described options for de-identifying ePHI information so medical information could be shared without disclosing patient information.
 The Privacy Rule was not specifically called for in the original legislation.
 However, as HHS developed initial HIPAA regulations, they realized that there was no way to regulate the modernization and sharing of medical information without ensuring that the many individuals and parties that handle this sensitive information also knew to keep the information private.

 Bottom Line: Do not use or disclose health data about individuals unless for patient care or payment.
 Tell patients what and how you use their information.